 The index is at its lowest since March 2009, when the world was gripped by the fallout from the global financial crisis.
 The preliminary index reading is based on 85 percent of survey respondents.
 The final figure, which is often revised, is due by Oct.
 1.

 Factory output, export orders, overall new orders and employment all shrank at a faster pace, the report said.

 The data will add to the pressure on China's communist leaders as they try to prevent growth from falling too sharply.

-Policymakers in Beijing have cut interest rates five times since November and also slashed bank reserve requirement ratios in a bid to bolster economic growth.
+Policymakers in Beijing have cut interest rates five times since November in a bid to bolster economic growth.

 "The decline indicates the nation's manufacturing industry has reached a crucial stage in the structural transformation process," said He Fan, chief economist of Caixin Insight Group.

-This story has been corrected to show the research company's name is Markit.
+This story has been corrected to show that the manufacturing index was 47.3 in August, not 48.3.